yoramterleth/uiglaciology/content/2-files.md

 - proj
     - at `/data/stor/proj/`
 - The home directory
     - at `~` or `/home/user_name`, in which `user_name` is your user name, for logging into kennicott, for example your first initial and last name, run together without spaces.
+However, please don't save files to your home directory (see below).

 ### basic_data